What does diversity mean to you and Capgemini?

 First of all, we do our best to avoid biased thinking when recruiting new colleagues.
 We all have a background that influences our behaviour, but our job is to be objective and base recruitment decisions on candidates’ competence.
 All of our job openings are posted in English, so that everyone also internally can follow what kind of profiles we’re looking for.

 We’re also putting a strong emphasis on advancing women’s careers.
-Currently over 30% of our employees and 50% of the management team are women.
+Currently over 30% of our employees and 50% of the country board are women.
 We want to make sure that we provide equal opportunities for career development regardless of gender, for example by offering a nanny to your home in case your child gets sick, and by fostering a culture where it’s easy to combine work with family life.

 For new recruits coming from outside of Finland, we have a person working full-time in helping them settle in and to get all the information and support they need.
 It’s really important for us to make our new team members feel welcomed and attended to.
 This very beginning of the employment is a great opportunity to show how much we value diversity.